ascendantsocratic/ascendantsocratic.github.io/articles/race.md

 Polygenic scores for educational attainment and intelligence were found to correlate with population differences in IQ, with Asian populations at the highest, followed by Europeans, followed by Africans [(Piffer, 2019)](https://www.researchgate.net/publication/332076417_Evidence_for_Recent_Polygenic_Selection_on_Educational_Attainment_and_Intelligence_Inferred_from_Gwas_Hits_A_Replication_of_Previous_Findings_Using_Recent_Data).

+## Racial Classifications

+### Expert Opinion

+The concept of race is generally rejected amongst anthropologists in the United States and Canada.
+Rejection is moderate in Europe, sizable in Poland and Cuba, and lowest in Russia and China.
+This suggests that there is cross-country variation in rejecting the race concept without global consensus [(Lieberman et al., 2004)](https://hrcak.srce.hr/file/8770).

 </div>